Installation

 Post-Install

-After installation, enx setup runs automatically.
+After installation, run enx setup.
 It:

 • Creates the global config directory (~/.config/enx/ on Linux/macOS, ~\AppData\Roaming\enx\ on Windows)